 - As you can tell from my blog, I’ve been writing about mental health and self-care since I transferred this blog to self-hosting.
 I started writing about those topics since 2017.
 Now it’s 2019 and I’M STILL writing about wellbeing and mental health.

 I’m actually glad it was a break day from my courses today.
-I withdraw from that business course/units, did a live chat with a VU staff and had my questions answered.
+I withdraw from that business course/units, did a live chat with my university staff and had my questions answered.
 And did some calls as well but you get the point.

 So what’s next for me?